![]() N.C. 12 < 11 | Home | 13 > Photo: NC 12 ending (Alex Nitzman) |

 History: |

-NC 12 was born as early as late 1962 with the completion of the Bonner Bridge.
-However, NC 12 does not appear on the 1963 Official.
-The 1964 or 1965 Official first shows it, running from US 158 Business Whalebone south to Hatteras, then a ferry across Hatteras Inlet, then west to the village of Ocracoke.
-This is was new primary routing and the 2nd NC 12.
+NC 12 was born March 1963 (NCDOT) following the completion of the Bonner Bridge.
+NC 12 ran from US 158 Business Whalebone south to Hatteras (replacing SR 1001), then a ferry across Hatteras Inlet, then west to the village of Ocracoke (replacing SR 1323).
+This was new primary routing and the 2nd NC 12.

 The first NC 12 was an original state highway.
 It initially began at NC 10-11 (today's US 70-258 Bus, NC 11-55) Kinston, running to Snow Hill via Hookerton, Farmville, Tarboro, Scotland Neck via Speed and Hobgood; then northwest to end at NC 40 (current US 301) near Halifax.